keptn/keptn.github.io/content/docs/0.5.0/usecases/runbook-automation-and-self-healing/index.md

 ## Troubleshooting

 - Please note that Dynatrace has its feature called **Frequent Issue Detection** enabled by default.
 This means, that if Dynatrace detects the same problem multiple times, it will be classified as a frequent issue and problem notifications won't be sent out to third party tools.
-Therefore, the use case might not be able to be run a couple of times in a row.
+Therefore, the tutorial might not be able to be run a couple of times in a row.
 To disable this feature:
   1. Login to your Dynatrace tenant.
   1. Navigate to **Settings** > **Anomaly detection** > **Frequent issue detection**